Create a food – Overview

 1. Open the food.

-2. On the Measures tab, enter the name for the common measure.
+2. On the Measures tab, click + Add measure.

 5. Optional: Enter a description for the measure.